israelmendez232/gcp-data-lake-analytics/README.md

 ```

 ## 2. Main Architecture
-Here is the diagram to visualize:
+Here is the diagram to visualize: <br>
 ![Main Architecture](images/main_architecture.png)

 The stack:
 1. **Public API:** collect data using a financial API, because the frequency of the data to be quite high in this market.
 Especially on crypto.
-Also chose the [Bitfinex API v2](https://docs.bitfinex.com/docs/introduction) because they have good documentation and to collect the main data doesn't need to be authenticated;
+Also chose the [Bitfinex API v2](https://docs.bitfinex.com/docs/introduction) because they offer good documentation and to use it to collect the historical data doesn't need to be authenticated;
-2. **ETL:** decided to use Python with [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine?hl=pt-br) to store the code;
+2. **ETL:** decided to use [Python](https://www.python.org/) with [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine?hl=pt-br) to store the code;
-3. **Data Lake:** using [Cloud Storage](https://cloud.google.com/storage?hl=pt-br) to save encoded [.parquet](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-parquet?hl=pt-br#:~:text=Parquet%20%C3%A9%20um%20formato%20de,%2C%20bem%20como%20substitu%C3%AD%2Dlas.) files as structured data;
+3. **Data Lake:** using [Cloud Storage](https://cloud.google.com/storage?hl=pt-br) to save all files incoming and final formats on encoded [.parquet](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-parquet?hl=pt-br#:~:text=Parquet%20%C3%A9%20um%20formato%20de,%2C%20bem%20como%20substitu%C3%AD%2Dlas.) as structured data;
 4.  **CI/CD:** to use GitHub to store the code and modifications, such as the documentation on this README.
 And use [Cloud Build](https://cloud.google.com/build?hl=pt-br) to connect to the repository and update the GKE environment;
 5.  **Data Warehouse:** read the data transformed from [Cloud Storage](https://cloud.google.com/storage?hl=pt-br) from [BigQuery](https://cloud.google.com/bigquery?hl=pt-br);
 6.  **Infrastructure as Code:** decided to manage and script all infrastructure using [Terraform](https://www.terraform.io/).